Cindy Alexander House Concert at Studio 519

 Cindy has a wealth of material with her 8 released albums and has always designed a great evening of music.
 A concert in an intimate setting is such win-win on so many counts.
 First off, getting a great artist like Cindy who always designs a beautiful show (she even includes any requests you have), as well as artists like Cindy appreciating the attention that a captive audience gives in an intimate music-focused environment.

 For those of you who are thinking of doing so, it’s actually pretty easy to stage such an event.
-A donation of $20 – $25 per person is the norm, with 100% of the proceeds going to the artist.
+A donation of $25 – $35 per person is the norm, with 100% of the proceeds going to the artist.
 Also, setting up a merchandise area for the selling of CD’s, t-shirts and the like, usually done after the concert.
 For our shows we set-up an invitation using EVITE which makes it easy to track RSVP’s and ask for money in advance, especially for shows with Cindy that always fill-up.
 Ideally you want to have enough space to make it worthwhile for the artist with the ideal being at least 40 paid guests.
-This is something that you’ll usually discuss with the artist(s) beforehand.
+This is something that you’ll usually discuss with the artist(s) beforehand (and you can adjust the price depending upon audience size).
 Logistically for our own concerts we do them in a manner we label as “Hollywood Bowl Style” where everyone brings a food-item and usually a bottle of wine.
 We then have a wonderful music & food evening.
 This is as good as it gets, a true “bucket list experience” for sure.
 Try this at least once in your life, you love it.

 The South Bay